slgamedesign/capy-code-quest/README.md

    * **XAMPP/WAMP:** Place the folder inside your `htdocs` or `www` directory and access via `http://localhost/capy-code-quest`.

 The game will open in your browser, and the capybara will be ready for your commands!

+## 👩‍💻 Credits & Authorship

+Original concept and core development by **[Rocío Gomez](https://github.com/RocioGomez06)**.
+Curated and maintained as part of the educational portfolio.